-What makes an espresso, well, an espresso?
+What makes a perfect espresso, well, an espresso?
 Pressure.
 Sure, there’s also the crema, the size of the drink, and the concentrated nature of the coffee, but in the end, it all comes down to pressure.

 But why is this so important?
 How does it affect espresso recipes?
-And why is 9 bars so often the recommended amount of pressure?
+And why is nine bars so often the recommended amount of pressure?

 Here’s what I found out.

 Spanish Version: ¿De qué Forma la Presión Afecta la Calidad del Espresso?